khulnasoft-lab/design.khulnasoft.com/contents/components/table.md

 - `<th>` should have a defined `scope` attribute to establish relationships between the table headings and rows/columns; for example, `<th scope="col">`.
 - `<caption>` should be used to provide a title for a table.
 - `<caption>` should be an immediate child element of `<table>`.

+## Demo
+### Default

+Todo: Add demo

+### Zebra stripes

+Use Zebra stripes to help differentiate dense data sets with lots of columns and/or rows.

+Todo: Add demo

 ## Design specifications